 In a separate bowl, rinse and soak urad dal.
 Add 1 teaspoon of fenugreek seeds to the soaked urad dal.

 It is important to soak the dal and rice separately.
-The reason is that they both need different time to grind, so if we soak and grind together we might not get the ideal result.
+The reason is that they need different grinding times, so if we soak and grind together, we might not get the ideal result.

 Leave the rice and lentils soaked for 4 hours or overnight.